Last Updated: November 2022

 In some situations, federal law may allow you the opportunity to challenge a governmental agency’s request for a court order to release your personally identifiable information.
 Federal law also authorizes us to release subscriber content or other communications to local, state, and federal authorities if we become aware of evidence of child pornography, if we unintentionally obtain content or communications that appears related to criminal activity, or if we believe there is an emergency involving death or serious injury.

-Comporium also gathers a variety of aggregate customer information.
+We also collect data and information that does not, on its own, permit direct association with any specific individual.
+Comporium and its third-party contractors may also gather a variety of aggregate customer information.
 Aggregate information comes from combining information from many customers so that the information can no longer be used to identify individual subscribers.
 It includes, but is not limited to, the number and frequency of calls into our Customer Service Department, visits to Comporium’s Web site and its different pages, technical service and equipment data, and information about aggregate service and equipment usage for analysis.
+Comporium and its third-party contractors may collect, use, transfer and disclose non-personal and aggregate information for any purpose.

 Length of Information Retention